Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Research Design

+We selected participants from a pool of 483 software engineers previously identified~\cite{russo2020gender}.
+To ensure high-quality data, in Russo \& Stol we implemented a three-step screening process for participants in our data collection platform.
+In the first step, we \textit{pre-screened} potential members based on several criteria, including their knowledge of software development techniques, their profession as computer programmers, their use of technology at work, and their reliability score of 100\% on the Prolific platform.
+Out of 75,296 Prolific members active in the last three months, we included 2,897 members who met our pre-screening criteria.

+In the second step, we conducted a \textit{competence screening} by sending a screening survey to a random subset of the 2,897 potential subjects until we reached around 1,000 willing participants.
+Only those who self-identified as software professionals and demonstrated an adequate level of knowledge of software development through a competency-based questionnaire were invited to participate in our study.
+In particular, we asked three multiple-choice questions,\footnote{Questions are included in the Appendix~\ref{sec:appendixCompetence}.} one about software design and two about programming, and also time-boxed the responses within three minutes to avoid suspicious behavior.
+This step resulted in 514 eligible candidates, with 154 being excluded for incorrect answers and 92 for taking too long to complete the survey.

+In the final step, we implemented \textit{quality screening} by including attention checks in the full questionnaire and excluding eight participants who failed to recognize them.
+The questions were randomized within blocks to minimize response bias.
+After completing the screening process, we included 483 valid and complete responses.

+For this investigation, we narrowed this initial pool down to 192 professionals through additional screening questions.
+In particular, informants should not have lived in countries with non-uniform COVID regulations (e.g., Germany, where initially the lockdown regulations were provided by the regions, not the federal government).
+In addition, we looked for informants working from home during the pandemic for at least 50\% of their time.
+192 software engineers completed the first survey ($M_{age}$~=~36.65 years, $SD$~=~10.77, range~=~19–63; 154 men, 38 women), 184 participated in wave 2, 144 in wave 3, 125 in wave 4, 117 in wave 5, and 101 in wave 6.
+Overall, 72 participated in all six waves and completed all measures.
+A sensitivity analysis with GPower 3.1.9.4~\cite{faul2009statistical} revealed that this sample size was sufficient to detect a medium effect size of $f = .15$ with a power of .95.

+Demographic information is provided in Table~\ref{tab:demographicsoverview}.
+Twenty-nine participants were living alone at wave 1, 162 with other people.
+We recruited participants from the academic data collection platform Prolific~\cite{palan2018prolific} and compensated participants above the US's federal minimum wage\footnote{Payments slightly changed during the years to adapt to new labor regulations and Prolific recommendations.
+We always used the suggested compensation by Prolific.
+As a reference, we paid our participants GBP 9.00/hour in the last wave.}.
+This compensation was used for all participants.
+Additionally, none of our participants failed any attention checks or completed the survey too fast, ensuring our data quality.
+The survey was run using the platform Qualtrics.

-To collect the data, we attained ourselves to the ethical guidelines of the Declaration of Helsinki~\cite{general2014Helsinki}.
-All participants were at least 18 years old and expressed their consent to participate in the study each time.
-Also, they were free to withdraw at any point.
-The lead author also completed formal training in research ethics for engineering and behavioral sciences.
+We followed the ethical guidelines of the Declaration of Helsinki throughout data collection and analysis~\cite{general2014Helsinki}.
+All participants were at least 18 years old, expressed their consent to participate in the study each time, and were free to withdraw at any point.
+All the authors completed formal training in research ethics for engineering and behavioral sciences.